ThomasGrelier/Udacity-SDC-P9-PIDController/README.md

  	 - json.hpp: JSON is used for communication with simulator

  - CMakeLists.txt: file that is used by CMAKE to build the project
- - video.mp4: a video of the car driving a lap at 30 mph

 ## Dependencies